 What makes this book stand out from many other personal finance books I highlight in the Recommendations section is that it’s written in the “self-help” style.

 It’s an easy read and combines:

-- basic personal finance
+- basic personal finance and positive money habits

 If every medical/dental student would read it while in school, the amount of student loan debt paid off rapidly would be astronomical.